 The truth about who we are-

 It is critical we know who we are in Christ and what that means for us spiritually (Ephesians 3:16-20, Colossians 1:13, Galatians 4:6).
 Knowing we are loved by God gives us incentive to grow and protects us from discouragement.
 We have to know that even when we fail God is for us.
 He never stops rooting for us to become the best possible version of ourselves.
-However, it is also critical we understand no one reaches that status without some effort.
-We grow by asking God to show us truth about the parts of ourselves that still need redemption.
-We will never see our blind spots and the areas of our life that are tripping us up without God’s help.
+However, it is also critical we understand no one becomes the best version of themselves without some effort.
+We must make a practice of asking God to show us truth about the parts of ourselves that still need redemption.
+We will never see the areas of our life that are tripping us up without God’s help.
 We are simply too easily misled by our own desires.

 The truth about the motives of our heart-